 The Masters by Research extends the skills required for the study of a discipline at degree level, but also requires higher level research skills associated with independent study and with managing and completing a substantial research project.
-The characteristics of Masters Graduates are outlined by the UK Quality Assurance Agency for Higher Education in their Master's Degree Characteristics published in March 2010 which can be viewed at:
+The characteristics of Masters Graduates are outlined by the UK Quality Assurance Agency for Higher Education in their Master's Degree Characteristics published in March 2010.